cschulzsuper/multitenancy-monolith/README.md

 /20 Validation is such an essential element that it makes sense to think about it a bit more.
 I implemented a shared validation component that does not depend on an external library.
 I want full control over the validation. https://github.com/cschulzsuper/multitenancy-monolith/commit/b9febca05bbbe399e0203809a9a90d3abc9b04d6

 /21 Slowly extending the repository.
 Asynchronicity is key when talk to a database.
-With the static dictionary currently used this may not be exactly true, but it will become important once I switch to an ORM.
+With the static dictionary currently used this may not be exactly true, but it will become important once I switch to an ORM. https://github.com/cschulzsuper/multitenancy-monolith/commit/75fa043dbccc3bde11ac7271db026ca3b2d318e4

+/22 Bulk deletions in the repository can be tricky, when the operation needs to be atomic.
+In the current static dictionary implementation I solve this requirement by using [SemaphoreSlim](https://github.com/dotnet/runtime/blob/main/src/libraries/System.Private.CoreLib/src/System/Threading/SemaphoreSlim.cs).